danielfett/draft-dpop/main.md

 DPoP introduces the concept of a DPoP proof, which is a JWT created by the client and sent with an HTTP request using the `DPoP` header field.
+Each HTTP request requires a unique DPoP proof.
-A valid DPoP proof demonstrates to the server that the client holds the private key that was used to sign the JWT.
+A valid DPoP proof demonstrates to the server that the client holds the private key that was used to sign the  DPoP proof JWT.
 This enables authorization servers to bind issued tokens to the corresponding public key (as described in (#access-token-request)) and for resource servers to verify the key-binding of tokens that it receives (see (#http-auth-scheme)), which prevents said tokens from